 Rachel studies the social and environmental drivers and consequences of land use in the Peruvian Amazon.

-David studies environmental epidemiology, exposure science, and global environmental health.
-He is interested in the effects of climate change on human health, and he also studies artisanal mining, mercury contamination, and associated public health risks in Mexico and the Peruvian Amazon.
+David studies population health and exposure sciences in a global health context.
+His research interests include the etiology of adverse health outcomes associated with climate change and exposure to ambient air pollution.
+He also studies artisanal mining, mercury contamination, and associated public health risks in Mexico and the Peruvian Amazon.

-Kristen's research interests are sustainable marine resource planning for the Arctic.
+Kristen's research interests are sustainable marine resource planning for Alaskan communities.
 She seeks to understand how communities that are highly dependent on coastal resources will adapt and maintain resiliency in the face of climate change.

 Emily studies energy fuel cycles, focusing on integrating knowledge about various environmental and social impacts of fuel extraction, use, and disposal to aid decision makers at a local level using life cycle assessment, textual analysis, surveys, and multicriteria decision analysis.